O Captain! my Captain! our fearful trip is done,

 It is 28 July 2012.
 The peloton is on the ninth and final circuit of the Box Hill climb in the London Olympics men’s road race.
 This is a gold medal target for the GB team, who are riding in support of one of the world’s top sprinters, Mark Cavendish.
 A breakaway has formed ahead of the peloton, and one of the main threats to Cavendish’s ambitions, Fabian Cancellara, takes this opportunity to attack and bridge across to them.
 As Cancellara makes his move, Cavendish seeks to follow him.
 But he is called back by his road captain, David Millar.
 Millar has judged that they are still too far out from the finish line, and that they have a strong chance of reeling the breakaway in during the remaining kilometres.
 He does not want Cavendish to expend unnecessary energy on the chase now and have nothing left for the sprint finish they hope to set up.

 As things transpire, however, the victor and other medallists all emerge from the breakaway.
-The GB team’s attempts to control the peloton in the same manner that they did in the previous year’s World Championship, admittedly with a larger team, will come to no avail.
+The GB team’s attempts to control the peloton in the same manner that they did in the previous year’s World Championship, admittedly with a larger team, will prove ineffective.
 Other teams have learned from 2011 and know that if they work with the GB team to close down the gap to the breakaway, there is every chance that they will be helping set up Cavendish to add a gold medal to his World Champion’s Rainbow jersey.
 There is no cooperation today.
 While Millar’s seemed the right call to make, in retrospect it backfires on the team.

 The point here is not to highlight the wrong decision made but two other factors.
 First, the autonomy of the cyclists on the road.
 The Olympics road race title was a long-term objective for GB cycling, one element in their Project Rainbow, which included the 2011 success.
 It involved several years of collaboration between coaches, administrators and riders from competing trade teams.
 Both events had Cavendish as their nominated leader – the sprinter the others were riding to protect and to position for the race’s finish – and Millar as the on-the-road captain.
 For all the planning and training, the riders have to respond to conditions and context on the day.
 Both the Worlds and the Olympics are races that do not allow for radio communication between team support cars and the riders.
-Trust therefore has to be placed in the experience and decision making of those on the bikes, in particular the road captain.
+Trust therefore has to be placed in the experience and decision-making of those on the bikes, in particular the road captain.

 Trust is the second factor to highlight.
 Cavendish’s trust in Millar is unwavering.
 While they have a history of competing against one another for their respective trade teams, with Millar working for one of Cavendish’s great rivals, Tyler Farrar, they have established a burgeoning friendship.
 This is a consequence not only of Project Rainbow and the occasional training ride in one another’s company, but also of shared experiences at the 2010 Commonwealth Games in Delhi.
 Millar is the elder rider who has experienced both the highs and lows of the sport, including a ban for doping.
 He is knowledgeable and experienced, nearing the end of his career, but still able to deliver moments of adventure and panache.
 He is not unlike some of the player-managers that enjoyed success in the top flights of football in the 1980s.

 The road captain is most definitely not a position of command and control.
 There is a nurturing aspect to it.
-One founded in service of others; the team as a whole, the cyclists on the road, the directors in the team car, the protected rider for the day, the climber, the sprinter.
+One founded on service of others; the team as a whole, the cyclists on the road, the directors in the team car, the protected rider for the day, the climber, the sprinter.
 Bernie Eisel is another close friend of Cavendish who has emerged as a natural road captain at the trade teams in which they have ridden together, including HTC Highroad and Team Sky.
 The supportive nature of his role is often hidden from the television cameras.
 As the action happens up the road on the high peaks, towards the back of the race, Eisel can be seen coaxing his sprinters up the long climbs.
-In 2012 he also was instrumental in organising the team on the road in support of Bradley Wiggins’s pursuit of the race leader’s yellow jersey in the Tour de France.
+In 2012, he also was instrumental in organising the team on the road in support of Bradley Wiggins’s pursuit of the race leader’s yellow jersey in the Tour de France.

 [Photo: Bernie Eisel, road captain for Team Sky at the 2012 Tour de France]